savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

   * verifier makes a random table, sends to prover.
 Then verifier sends an index into table, and prover responds with entry in table.
     * but: lots of communication complexity and space inefficient on verifier.

-  * simpler: verifier picks random function F, and sends to prover who makes table, and verifier picks index and prpover sends inverse.
+  * simpler: verifier picks random function F (like a secure hash function i.e. SHA-256), and sends to prover who makes table, and verifier picks index and prover sends inverse.
     * intuitive but Hellman found attack where prover can use sqrt(n) space and time.
        * prover saves sqrt(n) states and remembers the order.
 When index comes from verifier, prover finds the position in the list and walks it linearly.